 Heaps are mainly used for implementing priority queue.
-We have discussed below heaps in previous posts.
+We have discussed the below heaps in previous posts.

-In terms of Time Complexity, Fibonacci Heap beats both Binary and Binomial Heaps.
+In terms of Time Complexity, Fibonacci Heap beats both Binary and Binomial Heap.

-Below are amortized time complexities of Fibonacci Heap.
+Below are amortized time complexities of the Fibonacci Heap.

-Like Binomial Heap, Fibonacci Heap is a collection of trees with min-heap or max-heap property.
-In Fibonacci Heap, trees can can have any shape even all trees can be single nodes (This is unlike Binomial Heap where every tree has to be Binomial Tree).
+Like Binomial Heap, Fibonacci Heap is a collection of trees with min-heap or max-heap properties.
+In Fibonacci Heap, trees can have any shape even if all trees can be single nodes (This is unlike Binomial Heap where every tree has to be a Binomial Tree).

 Below is an example Fibonacci Heap taken from here.

-Fibonacci Heap maintains a pointer to minimum value (which is root of a tree).
-All tree roots are connected using circular doubly linked list, so all of them can be accessed using single ‘min’ pointer.
+Fibonacci Heap maintains a pointer to the minimum value (which is the root of a tree).
+All tree roots are connected using a circular doubly linked list, so all of them can be accessed using a single ‘min’ pointer.

-The main idea is to execute operations in “lazy” way.
-For example merge operation simply links two heaps, insert operation simply adds a new tree with single node.
+The main idea is to execute operations in a “lazy” way.
+For example merge operation simply links two heaps, insert operation simply adds a new tree with a single node.
 The operation extract minimum is the most complicated operation.
-It does delayed work of consolidating trees.
-This makes delete also complicated as delete first decreases key to minus infinite, then calls extract minimum.
+It does delay the work of consolidating trees.
+This makes delete also complicated as delete first decreases the key to minus infinite, then calls extract minimum.

 Below are some interesting facts about Fibonacci Heap

-- Fibonacci heap are mainly called so because Fibonacci numbers are used in the running time analysis.
-Also, every node in Fibonacci Heap has degree at most O(log n) and the size of a subtree rooted in a node of degree k is at least Fk+2, where Fk is the kth Fibonacci number.
+- Fibonacci heaps is mainly called so because Fibonacci numbers are used in the running time analysis.
+Also, every node in Fibonacci Heap has a degree at most O(log n) and the size of a subtree rooted in a node of degree k is at least Fk+2, where Fk is the kth Fibonacci number.